Labeling interfaces

 2. Desktop labeling - accessible via the desktop Centaur Platform

 The solution is tailored to utilizing consultants (sourced by you or Centaur) or your own internal team.
 We recommend gathering multiple opinions on each case and leveraging our collective intelligence software to aggregate those opinions.
-This interface is often used when annotators don’t have access to iOS products or prefer a larger screen.
+This interface is often used when annotators don’t have access to mobile devices or prefer a larger screen.

 3. Desktop DICOM viewer - accessible via the desktop Centaur Platform